How to Reduce Acid Reflux and Prevent Heartburn

 1. Modify your diet and eating schedule

-Which foods help prevent acid reflux?
+• Which foods help prevent acid reflux?
 Green leafy vegetables, lean meats, egg whites, oatmeal, noncitrus fruits, and healthy fats help reduce inflammation and absorb excess stomach acid, minimizing the potential for reflux.
 Check out our blog to find recipes for acid reflux relief.

-In addition to changing whatyou eat, acid reflux experts also recommend adjusting whenyou eat.
-Lying down immediately after eating — like when you eat right before bedtime — interrupts the digestive process and eliminates the gravitational pull that helps keep acid in your stomach, where it belongs.
-Try to avoid eating late at night and give your stomach time to digest properly before lying down.
+In addition to changing what you eat, acid reflux experts also recommend adjusting when you eat.
+Lying down immediately after eating (for example, you eat right before bedtime) interrupts the digestive process and eliminates the gravitational pull that helps keep acid in your stomach, where it belongs.

 maintain a healthy weight icon

-3. Maintain a healthy weight
+2. Maintain a healthy weight

 • Know your serving sizes to avoid overeating

-• Don’t drink your calories — avoid soda and other sugary drinks
+• Don’t drink your calories.
+Avoid soda and other sugary drinks

 wear loose fitting clothing icon

-4. Wear loose-fitting clothing
+3. Wear loose-fitting clothing

 gerd surgery icon

-5. GERD surgery
+4. GERD surgery

 Though it’s typically a last-resort solution, GERD surgery is one method for preventing and potentially resolving acid reflux issues.
-There are several types of GERD surgery — the type you should undergo depends on the severity of your condition, your medical history, and your doctor’s directive:
+There are several types of GERD surgery.
+The type you should undergo depends on the severity of your condition, your medical history, and your doctor’s directive:

 • Fundoplication